lennaertdegraaf/hello-world/README.md

-# hello-world
+# The Raspberry Pi Zero.
-setting up the git hub.. oh Yeah!
+It easy to loose your head, messing around in the commandline.

 ## Getting Started
 These instructions will help you set up your raspberry pi zero.